Llewellyn500/Knowpedia/README.md

 ## Installation

-- install python 3.12.2 or later
+- install python 3.12.2 or later from [here](https://www.python.org/downloads/)

 - open the repo and enter the following command: